glennlopez/glennlopez/README.md

 <p align="center"><img src="https://github-readme-streak-stats.herokuapp.com/?user=glennlopez&theme=default&hide_border=true" alt="glennlopez" /></p>

 ## Hi I'm Glenn :vulcan_salute:

-I'm Glenn Lopez, a self-taught programmer of all sorts with experiance in both Electronics and Aerospace industries.
+I'm Glenn Lopez, a self-taught programmer of all sorts, experianced in both Electronics and Aerospace industries.
 I write code for fun/as a hobby and take great care in the experience, architecture, and quality of all the things I build.
 Outside of programming, I enjoy working on embedded systems design, computer aided design, and learning about ethical hacking.

 I'm also an open-source enthusiast and maintainer, learnining from the open-source community through collaboration and knowledge sharing.